jackfranklin/10KMemory/readme.md

 #Current Status
 The code currently is messy & was just written to get a working app.
 I'm in the process of refactoring it all to tidy it up.
 The site's "responsiveness" also needs some working on.
+And yes, right now it doesn't come in at under 10k.
+But it will ;)

 #Technologies
 All the JS for the app is written in CoffeeScript.
 If you want to have a play, be sure to edit `a.coffee`, not `a.js`, and get [CoffeeScript](http://jackfranklin.co.uk/blog/2011/09/javascript-coffeescript) installed.